OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/28 December 2019.md

 ---

-## Contact and Alien Interactions

-- Speculation about upcoming **4D bleedthrough** and strange sightings (e.g., crafts) affecting public perception and reactions.

----

 ## Historical Insights

 - Venus as a **comet** in the ancient solar system had a gradually stabilizing orbital period.